alexpovel/srgn/README.md

 Naive jalapeno argert mgła
 ```

-Notice how `mgła` is out of scope for NFD, as it is not decomposable (at least that's
+Notice how `mgła` is out of scope for NFD, as it is "atomic" and thus not decomposable
-what ChatGPT whispers in my ear).
+(at least that's what ChatGPT whispers in my ear).

 #### Symbols